kyim120/Educational-Learning-Assessment-Platform/README.md

 | Testing and Optimization         | 15,000 PKR |
 | Deployment and Configuration     | 10,000 PKR |

+### Note: First month of hosting and server setup is provided free of cost.
+After the first month, standard hosting charges will apply based on the selected server plan.
 ---

 ## 9. Additional Cost for MCQ Options Expansion